armadaproject/armada-jupyter/docs/design/initial-design.md

 ## Proposed Solution

-Users will be able to write a configuration file for setting up the jupyterlab pod, and then submit this with a single command.
+Users will be able to write a configuration file for setting up the JupyterLab pod, and then submit this with a single command.
 A single command will also allow for cancelling the deployment.

 ## Current Questions